What Determine the Selling Price at Auction?

 5. Day and time of the Auction

 Saturday late-morning slots to early afternoon is the Goldilocks time for property auctions.
 This period tend to draw the largest audiences, as families finish sport commitments and start their property inspections.
-Twilight weekday auctions can feel exclusive, but they also filter out casual bidders, and usually reduces the final auction price.
-Knowing these dynamics guides buyers agents in selecting which auctions to prioritise and how aggressive to bid.
+Weekday evening auctions can feel exclusive, but they also filter out casual bidders, and usually reduces the final auction price.
+Understanding these dynamics guides buyers agents and savvy buyers in selecting which auctions to prioritise and determine the auction bidding strategy.

 6. Quality Auctioneer

 The role of the auctioneer is more than the emcee of the auction event.
-An engaging auctioneer paces bids, creates a sense of urgency, controls pauses, and leverages vendor bids to maintain urgency—often extracting tens of thousands more than a monotone caller could.
+An engaging auctioneer paces bids, creates a sense of urgency, controls the atmosphere, and leverages vendor bids to maintain urgency—often extracting tens of thousands more than a monotone caller could.
 Their charisma also keeps bidders emotionally invested long enough to stretch past pre-set "walk-away" prices.
-Something which DIY bidders always fall for.
-When our buyers agents prepare clients for auctions, we factor the auctioneer's reputation into our risk assessments before committing to a bidding strategy.
+Something which DIY bidders always fall for and ended up overpaying.
+When our buyers agents prepare clients for auctions, we factor the auctioneer's reputation into our risk assessments before committing to our bidding strategy.

-As a third party licenced buyers agents, we are not vested in the purchase, we are the neutral buyer advisor and gate keeper, we help pace the auctions to our buyers benefit and provide our buyers with instantaneous advice on the spot, giving our buyers the confidence to stay on track, thus preventing over bidding and over paying for their properties.
+As a independent licenced buyers agents, we are not vested in the purchase, we are the neutral buyer advisor and gate keeper, we help pace the auctions to our buyers' benefit and provide our buyers with instantaneous advice on the spot, giving our buyers the confidence to stay on track, thus preventing over bidding and over paying for their properties.

 7. Support from other Sales Agents

-When multiple agents from the same agency attend, they help encourage buyers and bidder bids, amplifying competition.
+When multiple agents from the agency attend the auctions, they help encourage buyers and bidder bids, amplifying competition.
 As much as they try to deny, the role of these agents are not there to "help you bid".
-They are there to encourage hesitant bidders to re-engage, impose more pressure on the buyers to help they stretch their budget and offers.
+Their role is to encourage hesitant bidders to re-engage, impose more psychological pressure on the buyers to help they stretch their budget and offers.
 We understand their real intent and role during the auctions.
-Thus, when we attend auctions, we would politely request that they stay away from our buyers.
-Or for sticky agents, we would only use them as we see need.
+These agents would usually politely stay away from our buyers at auctions as a matter of professional courtesy.
+For sticky agents, we have strategies to engage them as we see need.
 Recognising this orchestrated energy helps our buyers advocates decide on the appropriate bidding strategy DURING the auction.
-Yes, we adopt and change our strategy depending on our observations throughout the auction.
+Yes, we do adapt and change our strategy depending on our observations throughout the auction.

 Factors Which Can Negatively Affect the Auction Price: